auxiliaries

 # number of time steps per trajectory (frames)

-The trajectories will have always the same shape: time, number of trajectories and number of dimensions (two for this challenge).
+The trajectories will have always the same shape: (time, number of trajectories, number of dimensions).
+In this challenge, we always consider two dimensions.

 trajs_model1.shape

-Let’s take a look at some of the trajectories with a built-in functions from the library:
+Let’s take a look at some of the trajectories with a built-in function from the library:

 from andi_datasets.utils_trajectories import plot_trajs